-I’m currently a Java engineer working on web applications for the Rubicon Project, with a 25-year history in the business.
+I’m currently a Platform Engineer working on web applications for DreamWorks Animation SKG, with a 25-year history in the business.
 I have no aptitude for management, and I’m very grateful that my talents are still valued as a designer and coder.
-Previous companies include Geni, Shopzilla, UCLA Healthcare, Virage, Caere, Etak, and MicroPro.
+Previous companies include Disney Interactive, the Rubicon Project, Fox Audience Network, Geni, Shopzilla, UCLA Healthcare, Virage, Caere, Etak, and MicroPro.

 Since 1995 I’ve run my own Linux server, hosting about a dozen domains for friends and relatives.
 It’s a crazy masochistic hobby to keep a server live and current in the wild on the internet.
 I recommend finding a good hosting company and sending them the few dollars they ask for.

 I’ve also been a “serial hobbyist,” indulging in several typical geeky hobbies.
 No longer active in most.